senchalabs/jQTouch/README.md

 Create powerful mobile apps with just HTML, CSS, and Zepto.js (or jQuery).
 --------------------------------------------------------------------------

-jQTouch is a jQuery plugin with native animations, automatic navigation, and themes for mobile WebKit browsers like iPhone, Nexus One, and Palm Pre.
+jQTouch is a JavaScript plugin which works with either Zepto.js or jQuery, and comes with smooth animations, navigation, and themes for mobile WebKit browsers (as found in iOS, Android, BlackBerry, and WebOS).

 - [Easy to install](http://wiki.github.com/senchalabs/jQTouch/gettingstarted).
 Get up and running in a few minutes.
 - [Entirely customizable](http://wiki.github.com/senchalabs/jQTouch/initoptions) with selector options